JEFH507/org-chart-goose-orchestrator/docs/grants/GRANT_PROPOSAL.md

 ## Executive Summary

 ### The Opportunity
-Block's Goose Innovation Grant offers **$100K over 12 months** to develop open-source projects that extend Goose's capabilities and align with its values of openness, modularity, and user empowerment.
+Block's goose Innovation Grant offers **$100K over 12 months** to develop open-source projects that extend goose's capabilities and align with its values of openness, modularity, and user empowerment.

-### Your Project: "Goose-Org-Twin"
+### Your Project: "goose-Org-Twin"
 **Tagline:** *"One goose flies solo; a skein flies in formation."*

 **Problem:** Enterprises struggle to adopt AI at scale without risking data privacy, compliance, and governance.
 One-size-fits-all copilots don't respect organizational hierarchies, access rules, or departmental workflows.

-**Solution:** An open-source orchestration layer for Goose that enables role-based digital twins, org-aware coordination, privacy-first preprocessing, and seamless desktop-to-datacenter scaling.
+**Solution:** An open-source orchestration layer for goose that enables role-based digital twins, org-aware coordination, privacy-first preprocessing, and seamless desktop-to-datacenter scaling.

-**Impact:** Enable enterprises to adopt Goose safely at scale while keeping the individual agency that makes Goose powerful.
+**Impact:** Enable enterprises to adopt goose safely at scale while keeping the individual agency that makes goose powerful.

 ---